erenard/presentation/vuejsamsterdam/slides.md

 Electron is not the only solution to make desktop app with HTML / CSS / JS

+There is NW.JS and VUIDO too !

 ---

 # Damian Dulisz - Composing components

 When to use props or slots ?

 ---

 # Nader Dabit - Full Stack Vue in the Era of Serverless Computing

-Talk about Amplify framework of Amazon and serverless application.
+Talk about Amplify framework of Amazon for serverless application.

 ---

 # Jacob Schatz - Phenomenal design patterns in Vue using Vuex with Spiders

 Talk about patterns in Vue with Vuex :
 - command
-- stategy
+- strategy

+Links:
-vuecommander.com
+- vuecommander.com
-jacobschatz.com/vue-bdp.html
+- jacobschatz.com/vue-bdp.html

 ---